yduf/yduf.github.io/_posts/2020-06-07-consciousness.md

 published: true
 title: Consciousness
 tags: AI concept identity
+excerpt_separator: <!--more-->
 ---
-> You have understanding and intellingence and awareness...
-And somehow, understanding is in the middle of it.
+> You have understanding and intellingence and awareness... <!--more--> And somehow, understanding is in the middle of it.
 Could you say of an entity that it's actually intelligent if it doesn't have the quality of understanding? - [the limitations of a computational view of consciousness](https://www.youtube.com/watch?v=orMtwOz6Db0)

 - [Consciousness is a great mystery.
 Its definition isn't.](https://www.theintrinsicperspective.com/p/consciousness-is-a-great-mystery)